Prequel to Fate/stay night.

 and amazing action, having a strong set of characters, that are either likable or relatable to an extent can, has, and

 will make or break any anime.
-On a side note I'd like to point out how refreshing it felt to watch an anime with a cast
+On a side note I'd like to point out how refreshing it felt to watch an anime with a

 Still as good as the story and its characters are, I cannot give them full points and this is ultimately because of its

 ties to the Fate franchise and more importantly to Fate/Stay Night.
-For those who've seen Fate/Stay Night, the ending
+For those who've seen Fate/Stay Night, the

-Fate/Zero.
+level as Fate/Zero.

-And to newbies of the franchise, I'd recommend doing some research on the lore of the Fate series before watching this
+And to newbies of the franchise, I'd recommend doing some research on the lore of the Fate series before watching

-because the series doesn't pick up its pace until episode three and onward.
-Fate/Zero is an anime I'd equate to Game of
+episodes because the series doesn't pick up its pace until episode three and onward.
+Fate/Zero is an anime I'd

-Thrones or other epic high fantasy shows with mind games and magic and it can get complicated for those not already
+equate to Game of Thrones or other epic high fantasy shows with mind games and magic and it can get complicated for

-familiar with the Fate franchise, despite it's attempt to appeal to the newbies.
+those not already familiar with the Fate franchise, despite it's attempt to appeal to the newbies.

 Rating: 8